amboltio/DM-i-AI-2022/robot-robbers/README.md

 1. Carrying 1 cashbag -> reward of 1
 2. Carrying 2 cashbags -> reward of 4
-3. Carrying 3 cashbags -> reward of 9
+3. Carrying 3 cashbags -> reward of 9 <br>
-However, robots become burdened by carrying cashbags, and move slower the more they carry:
+However, robots become burdened by carrying cashbags and they move slower the more they carry:
 1. Robot speed (0 cashbags): 1 ticks / move
 2. Robot speed (1 cashbag): 2 ticks / move
 3. Robot speed (2 cashbags): 3 ticks / move